illuminerdi/chat_server/README.txt

 == DESCRIPTION:

-A simple Ruby Network chat server that handles unique users and rooms.
+A simple DRb chat server that handles users and rooms.

 == FEATURES/PROBLEMS: